rstudio/rmarkdown/authoring_shiny.md

 Note that reactive expressions can be used anywhere, including in the definition of inline Shiny applications using the `shinyApp` function.
 To learn more about reactive expressions, see the [Shiny Tutorial](http://shiny.rstudio.com/articles/basics.html).

+## Multiple Pages

+You can link to other Shiny documents by using the Markdown link syntax and specifying the *relative* path to the document, e.g. `[Another Shiny Document](another.Rmd)`.

+Currently, only one document can be active at a time, so documents can't easily share state (although some primitive global sharing is possible via `global.R`; see the help for `rmarkdown::run`).

+By default it's only possible to link to R Markdown files in the same directory subtree as the file on which `rmarkdown::run` was invoked (i.e you can't link to `../foo.rmd`.)
+You can use the `dir` argument to `rmarkdown::run` to indicate the directory to treat as the root.